 Students within the Union master’s program:

-- Certificate program can begin at any time by enrolling for courses in the prescribed sequence.
+- The certificate program can begin at any time by enrolling for courses in the prescribed sequence.

 - The stand-alone certificate is offered in a one-year sequence

-- Start fall term and complete coursework in August; sit for the annual licensing exam in October
+- Start in fall term and complete coursework in August; sit for the National licensing exam in October

 - Spring/Summer 2014: May 5-August 24; residency weekend June 27-30